oobanaii/IP-Project/README.md

 * As a site owner, I want to sell as many virtual reality games as possible.

 Link to Adobe XD Wireframe:
-*note that wireframe is still in progress as of 24/1/2022 https://xd.adobe.com/view/7dbc17b8-050c-4bc0-9795-7ceaf0ac1e81-28ef/
+https://xd.adobe.com/view/7dbc17b8-050c-4bc0-9795-7ceaf0ac1e81-28ef/

 ## Features
 ### Existing Features
+- Claim daily login shards
-- Browse through the available VR games (Search Bar/filter)
+- Browse through the games available and view the details and trailer
-- Add games to shopping cart and then checkout (Check out page).
+- Add games to shopping cart and then checkout (Check out page)
-- Rewards & discounted page
 - Contact Page
-- Create an account & Login Page
 ### Features Left to Implement
-- log in page and user profile
+- log in page and user profile (done)
+- sign up page
+- API implementation (done)

 ## Technologies Used
 * HTML